How much is insurance for a Harley-Davidson?

 As with the First World War, the US participation in the Second World War saw Harley-Davidson produce an estimated 88,000 motorcycles for the US military between 1941 and 1945.

 It is not just the US Army that Harley-Davidson has impressed over the years.
-Harley bikes are used by the California Highway Patrol and can be found in over 3,400 police departments in the US and in 45 foreign countries.
+Harley bikes are used by the California Highway Patrol and can be found in over 3,400 police departments in the US and in 45 countries.

-In addition to its US production, Harley-Davidson now manufactures bikes across the world in India, Brazil and more recently Thailand.
+In addition to its US production, Harley-Davidson now makes bikes across the world in India, Brazil and more recently Thailand.
 The bikes have true global appeal and will continue to attract discerning bike riders as the decades roll by.